Software Life Cycle

 Maintenance period

 We maintain the major versions until their “Maintenance End”.
 We generally maintain the current and previous major release.
 For example, if the current release is 23.0, then 22.0 is also considered maintained.
 Once 24.0 is released, then 22.0 would be considered at its “Maintenance End”.
 As a major release ages, issues have to be increasingly critical to be backported to it, and an increasing amount or severity of issues is required to warrant a new minor release.
-Once software has reached the “Maintenance End” period it will only receive critical security fixes until the EOL date.
+Once software has reached the “Maintenance End” period, it will only receive critical security fixes until the End-of-Life (EOL) date.
 After EOL, users must upgrade to a later version to receive security updates, even though the community may provide fixes for critical issues on a best effort basis.
 Generally, it is recommended to run the latest maintenance release (point release) of the current or previous major version.

 Please note that minor versions get bugfixes, translation updates, and soft forks.
 Translation on Transifex is only open for the last two major releases.